magento/knowledge-base/src/how-to/general/how-to-add-a-new-country-to-magento-2.md

 ## Module installation

-To find out how to install the module, see [Module locations](https://devdocs.magento.com/guides/v2.4/architecture/archi_perspectives/components/modules/mod_intro.html#module-locations) in Magento Developer Documentation.
+To find out how to install the module, see [Module locations](https://devdocs.magento.com/guides/v2.4/architecture/archi_perspectives/components/modules/mod_intro.html#module-locations) in our developer documentation.

 Once the module directory is placed in a correct location, execute `bin/magento setup:upgrade` to apply the data patches and register the translation plugin.